Children and young people

 Most children grow up mentally healthy, but surveys suggest that more children and young people have problems with their mental health today than 30 years ago.

-Mostly things that happen to children don’t lead to mental health problems on their own, but traumatic events can trigger problems for children and young people who are already vulnerable.
+Traumatic events can trigger mental health problems for children and young people who are already vulnerable.

-Changes often act as triggers: moving home or school or the birth of a new brother or sister, for example.
+Changes often act as triggers: moving home or school or the birth of a new sibling, for example.
 Some children who start school feel excited about making new friends and doing new activities, but there may also be some who feel anxious.